uchicago-2023-capp30122/30122-project-maroon-justice-index/README.md

 It was important for us to incorporate existing community services and commercial retailers providing period products into our index.
 For people in need, having a community service nearby could ameliorate their lack of access to period products.
 To find existing resources around Chicago, we built a webscraper to compile the addresses for community-based services and commercial retailers, and reached out to period poverty alleviation organizations in Chicago to understand the services offered and restrictions (if any) to access period products.

 The map below includes all the resources we scraped, and the organizations that consented to being added to the map.
-Choose your neighborhood from the dropdown on the left to find the resources closest to you.
+In our Dash app, you can choose your neighborhood from the dropdown on the left to find the resources closest to you.

 ![Mapping Community Services and Retail Centers by Census Tract](https://github.com/uchicago-capp122-spring23/30122-project-maroon-justice-index/blob/main/ppindex/assets/community%20centers_image1.png)